harry7557558/harry7557558/esc102-portfolio-handbook/docs/about-me.md

 Combining what I learned in the Praxis courses and my experience in personal programming activities, I present my understanding of engineering design as an optimization problem.
 I couldn't find a description of a similar analogy elsewhere so I consider this as my unique understanding.

 In applied mathematics and science, a common problem is finding the extremum of a mathematical function.
-For example, in aerospace, one would try to maximize a function that takes the amount of fuel in each layer of a rocket and outputs the height traveled; In finance, one would try to maximize a function that takes the price of a product and outputs the net profit; In CAD modeling and graphics design, a program would try to minimize the error between a smooth spline and a hand-sketched path.
-Some optimization problems have constraints, like the amount of fuels in each layer must be non-negative, and the spline must start and end at specific points.
+For example, in aerospace, one would try to maximize a function that takes the amount of fuel in each layer of a rocket and outputs the speed the rocket can reach; In finance, one would try to maximize a function that takes the price of a product and outputs the net profit; In CAD modeling and graphics design, a program would try to minimize the error between a smooth spline and a hand-sketched path.
+Some optimization problems have constraints, like the amount of fuels in each layer must be non-negative, and the spline must start and end at given points.

-Given a function where you want to minimize (or maximize, but here I use minimize by convention), one way to solve the optimization problem is [gradient descent](https://en.wikipedia.org/wiki/Gradient_descent): if you know the direction the function goes down, just keep going in that direction and keep going down until you can't go down anymore, and you arrive at the minimum.
+Given a function where one wants to minimize (or maximize, but here I use minimize by convention), one way to solve the optimization problem is [gradient descent](https://en.wikipedia.org/wiki/Gradient_descent): if you know the direction the function goes down, just keep going down in that direction until you can't go down anymore, and you arrive at a minimum.

 <img src="https://upload.wikimedia.org/wikipedia/commons/thumb/f/ff/Gradient_descent.svg/800px-Gradient_descent.svg.png" style="width:25%;display:inline"></img>
 <img src="https://upload.wikimedia.org/wikipedia/commons/thumb/8/8c/Goldstein_Price_function.pdf/page1-1200px-Goldstein_Price_function.pdf.jpg" style="width:35%;display:inline"></img>
 <img src="https://upload.wikimedia.org/wikipedia/commons/thumb/9/98/Ackley%27s_function.pdf/page1-1200px-Ackley%27s_function.pdf.jpg" style="width:35%;display:inline"></img>

 <p class="caption" markdown="1">
-*Left*: how gradient descent arrives at the minimum.
+*Left*: arriving at the minimum through iterations of gradient descent.
 <br/>
 *Middle*: a function where the global minimum can be arrived at through gradient descent.
 <br/>